wp-plugins/smart-forms/readme.txt

 Tags: form,  forms,  contact form, contact forms,  form plugin, forms plugin, forms plugin, form builder,  form manager, multiple forms, custom  form, form maker, form with recaptcha,  form with google map, feedback form, feedback forms, contact us
 Requires at least: 3.3
 Tested up to: 3.5
-Stable tag: 0.3
+Stable tag: 0.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Build forms easily by dragging and dropping elements.
-The forms are responsive and you can receive an email after a form was submitted and also check all the form entries.
+Calculated fields, customizable emails and much more!!.
 == Description ==
 If you have question or suggestion please let me know in the smart form official site here: https://www.facebook.com/pages/Smart-Forms/1453714741522601

 Build forms easily by dragging and dropping elements.
 The forms are responsive, they adjust to the available space.

-After a form is submitted you can receive an email, the email can have any format and any information that you want, also, you can check the information of all the forms submitted so far in the entries screen.
+You can create calculated fields and also after a form is submitted you can receive an email, the email can have any format and any information that you want, also, you can check the information of all the forms submitted so far in the entries screen.

 **Features:**